Stereotypes of East Asians in the United States: Predators of white women

 East Asian men have been portrayed as threats to white women by white men in many aspects of American media.
 Depictions of East Asian men as "lascivious and predatory" were common at the turn of the 20th century.
 Fears of "white slavery" were promulgated in both dime store novels and melodramatic films.

 Between 1850 and 1940, both US popular media and propaganda before and during World War II humanized Chinese men, while portraying Japanese men as a military and security threat to the country, and therefore a sexual danger to white women due to the perception of a woman's body traditionally symbolizing her "tribe's" house or country.
 In the 1916 film Patria, a group of fanatical Japanese individuals invade the United States in an attempt to rape a white woman.
-Patria was an independent film serial funded by William Randolph Hearst (whose newspapers were known to promulgate threats of the yellow peril), in the lead up to the United States' entry into World War I.

-The Bitter Tea of General Yen portrays the way in which an "Oriental" beguiles white women.
+Patria was an independent film serial funded by William Randolph Hearst in the lead up to the United States' entry into World War I.The Bitter Tea of General Yen portrays the way in which an "Oriental" beguiles white women.
 The film portrays Megan Davis (Barbara Stanwyck) coming to China to marry a missionary (Gavin Gordon) and help in his work.
 They become separated at a railway station, and Davis is rescued/kidnapped by warlord General Yen (Nils Asther).
 Yen becomes infatuated with Davis, and knowing that she is believed to be dead, keeps her at his summer palace.
 That being said, it was also one of the first films to deal openly with interracial sexual attraction (despite the fact that the actor playing General Yen is played by a non-Asian actor).

 Misogynists

-Another stereotype of East Asian men, especially of Chinese men is that they are misogynistic, insensitive, and disrespectful towards women.
+Another stereotype of East Asian men, especially of Chinese men, is that they are misogynistic, insensitive, and disrespectful towards women.
 However, studies have shown that East Asian American men express more gender egalitarian attitudes than the American average.
 East Asian men are commonly portrayed in Western media as male chauvinists.
-This can be seen in best-selling novels such as Rising Sun by Michael Crichton, in which Japanese businessmen mistreat and denigrate their white mistresses.
-Popular films such as The Wolverine portray Japanese patriarchs as domineering, controlling and abusive towards their daughters.

 Even literature written by Asian American authors is not free of the pervasive popular cliche of Asian men.
 Amy Tan's book The Joy Luck Club has been criticized by Asian American figures such as Frank Chin for perpetuating racist stereotypes of Asian men.